Soulsonant/propertyimporter/README.md

 # 3. WHAT I'D WORK ON NEXT:
 Input from stakeholders - pain points, ways to improve, etc.

 Edit button inside my form to immediately fix errors before importing.

-Force button to push something even if it had an error of some kind Check for zip code/city validation using gem zip_codes Make it looks way nicer
+Force button to push something even if it had an error of some kind

+Check for zip code/city validation using gem zip_codes

+Make it look way nicer

 More validation checks.  internal tool but very little security around injects or bad characters beyond what i've already checked for.

 More duplication checks.